Facebook Pixel Code

 Key Takeaways

-• Debt settlement can impact your credit score for up to seven years.
+• Late payments (which are a part of the debt settlement for most clients) can impact your credit score for up to seven years.

 • Initial credit score drops can be significant, but recovery can start within months.